Want You in My Room

-"Want You in My Room" is a 2019 pop song by Canadian singer Carly Rae Jepsen, from her fourth studio album, Dedicated.
-It was written by Jepsen, Tavish Crowe, and its producer Jack Antonoff.
+"Want You in My Room" by Canadian singer Carly Rae Jepsen is the sixth and final single from her fourth studio album, Dedicated.
+It was released on the same day as the album and is written by Jepsen, Tavish Crowe, and its producer Jack Antonoff.
 Jepsen released a music video for the song in September, and a live version was included in her Spotify Singles EP in October 2019.
 "Want You in My Room" was named #32 on Rolling Stone's 50 Best Songs of 2019.

 Background

 "Want You in My Room" has been described as a "euphoric, Eighties synth-laden" song with "Daft Punk-like vocal effects and cheer squad vibe".
 The song includes sexual lyrics in which the singer invites a partner to join her in bed.
 Jepsen's vocal performance on the track has been noted as referencing the early work of Cyndi Lauper.

 After its release, "Want You in My Room" has become a fan favourite.
 It has made the list of Top 50 Songs of 2019 compiled by Pitchfork readers.